basecamp/bc3-api/sections/basecamps.md

 }
 ```

-If you hit that error, you'll need to either archive or trash projects, or upgrade your subscription to a bigger plan.
+If you hit that error, the user will need to upgrade their subscription to any plan, which all have unlimited Basecamps.
 After creating a Basecamp, you'll  want to [allow people to get in][1].
-Or maybe, [add some to-dos][2]?
+Or maybe, [add some to-dos][2]!

 ###### Copy as cURL